Air Force Junior Reserve Officer Training Corps: Curriculum

 Curriculum in Air Force Junior Reserve Officer Training Corps is spent instructing cadets about leadership, aerospace science, and how to become enlightened citizens.
 Leadership instruction is achieved by partial study of the matter, but is predominantly experience based.
 There are multiple leadership positions that cadets can hold that vary from Corps to Corps, but one similarity between all Corps is the chain of command that each one functions by.
-Cadets can work their way up the ladder of leadership in order to develop their skills.
+Cadets can work their way up the ladder of leadership in order to develop their skills, and are incentivized by a cadet rank system, similarly to that of the United States Air Force.
 Instruction in aerospace science consists primarily of the study of aerodynamics, the history of the Air Force, and the protocol of being a cadet in the Air Force JROTC program.

 Uniform wear

-AFJROTC cadets wear the same uniform as active duty United States Air Force members.
+AFJROTC cadets wear the same uniform as active duty United States Air Force members, although with some differences in the way that the service dress uniform is worn.
 The Air Force requires that at least once a week AFJROTC cadets must wear their Dress Blues (Class A or Class B) as well as the ABUs (formally known as OCPs) and be inspected by their cadet leadership for accuracy.
 Cadets will also wear their uniform to parades, competitions, and ceremonial affairs.
 Cadets must learn how to properly adorn medals, ribbons, cords, badges, and other items awarded to cadets through their efforts put forth in the Corps.

+All cadets wear the Air Force enlisted service dress uniform with an Air Force Junior ROTC patch and unit patch sewn onto the sleeves of the coat and shirt.
+Cadet officers and cadet enlisted both wear pin-on metal ranks on the lapels of their coats.
+Cadet officers wear slide-on soft ranks on the epaulets of their shirts while cadet enlisted wear pin-on metal ranks on the collar of their shirts.
+All Junior ROTC cadets wear the same flight caps as Air Force enlisted personnel with no thread piping, and cadet officers just wear an officer version of the AFJROTC insignia on their flight caps to distinguish themselves from cadet enlisted.